 St. Martinsplatz, House No. 172, heute St. Martinsplatz 4

 In front of Martinsplatz Bernhard owned half a dwelling with two stores and accessories (4) above Stephan Reidten's house.
 Presumably, his son Peter Köhl lived in this apartment from 1680, as he also worked in his father's store.
 Also his daughter Emeritha may have lived here after the early death of her husband.
 According to the entry in the tax books in 1726 and 1733, the property was owned by 4 families:

 Before 1672 he bought a house located in the Winterberg, with stable, garden, well and associated vineyard of Luzi Duffert blessed.
 The house was then sold again in 1761 by grandson head guild master Bernhard Köhl.

 Plessurgut, Nr.
 370, heute Industriestrasse 18 und 20

-Bernhard bequeathed this land to his son, Bernhart Köhl (1661-†~1727) - the pastor.
-He in turn bequeathed it to his son, Bernhard von Köhl (1693-†1762) - captain & head guildmaster.
-After his death in 1762 it was inherited by his son, Christian Köhl (1755-†1807) - constable of Chur.
+Bernhard bequeathed this land to his son, pastor Bernhart Köhl (1661-†~1727).
+He in turn bequeathed it to his son, head guildmaster Bernhard von Köhl (1693-†1762).
+After his death in 1762 it was inherited by his son, constable Christian Köhl (1755-†1807).
 His heirs fought over the inheritance and so in 1816, after having been in the possession of the Köhl family for 134 years, the Köhl's Plessurgut was sold to Jakob Marx.